teamtv/pydata-situsearch/README.md

 ## Diving in the code

-Let's learn more about the code itself
+Learn more about the code itself

 ### 1. Domain models
 In favor of sharing knowledge about the domain between developers and domain experts, we create domain models.
 These models helps us to have a common language.